Rug hooking: Rug hooking today

 ATHA, The Association of Traditional Hooking Artists, was formed by a group of women who felt the rules of the McGown Workshops (I.e. only original designs, McGown Patterns, CHARCO & PRIMCO DESIGNS are allowed at the workshop rug show), too restrictive and chose to form an alternative.
 In recent years, ATHA's leadership reflects the importance of bringing together the most interested and dedicated people to encourage and support advanced creative efforts.
 Attempts to create an ATHA teacher training program were met with tepid enthusiasm.
 The McGown Program allows for instructors to form a solid basis to move on to creating at the level that is seen consistently in the pages of the newly revamped ATHA Newsletter.

 There are countless annual exhibitions around the world displaying rug hooking.
 A forthcoming one is "Hooked Between Two Islands" The History of the Hooked Rug Between Newfoundland and Guernsey.
 The exhibition is scheduled for 2011 at the Guernsey Folk and Costume Museum, Guernsey, Channel Islands sponsored by The National Trust of Guernsey and the Canadian Portrait Academy.
 A permanent collection of hooked rugs by Patty Yoder is currently installed at the Shelburne Museum in Vermont.

 There is a rug show held annually at Sauder Village in Archbold, Ohio that displays hundreds of rugs for one week in August each year.
 In 2016 there are 825 rugs on display, including a special exhibition to honor Pearl McGown.
+The 2023 Rug Hooking week at the Sauder Village is expecting to have around 700 fiber art pieces.

 In the 1980s, Canadian artist Nancy Edell, discovered rug-hooking after moving to Nova Scotia, located on Canada's east coast.
 She introduced traditional rug-hooking into her surrealist, feminist art practice, using the medium to explore ideas of feminist utopia, and the gendering of space.
 She became one of many female artists (see Miriam Shapiro, Joyce Wieland) at the time to use what had been considered "feminine arts" to explore and deconstruct the male dominated hierarchy of fine art.